 Among many hardships poor housing conditions and lack of adequate heating during winter are some of the largest difficulties they face.

 Eco-solutions can be cost effective and achievable with local resources and hence crucial for families with unpredictable incomes.
 Unfortunately few technological solutions are designed specifically for people living in extreme poverty in Europe.

 Our work challenges this; we are developing affordable and efficient stoves, insulation and fuel programs in collaboration with local communities.

-The purpose of Compassos Institute, is to debate ideas related to the marginality of youngsters and adults with needs of special care, that cannot enter the labor market and to develop ways to minimize and prevent the damages resulting in Brazil.
+The purpose of the Compassos Institute is to debate ideas related to the marginality of youngsters and adults with special needs that cannot enter the labor market.

-The Compassos Action Project is multidisciplinary and works in different spheres, the main one being the biodynamic agriculture.
-Families, public school and the community will be welcomed.
-There will be field experiences producing collective vegetable garden, group activities and voluntary training of students, courses and lectures.
+The Compassos Action Project is multidisciplinary and works in different spheres, the main one being biodynamic agriculture.
+Families, schools and the community will all be welcomed.

-This project could be replicated in the 11 institutions of neighboring cities.
+We hope for this project to be replicated in neighboring cities.

 We regenerate the mountain ecosystems of our ancestral Andean lands through afforestation and reforestation with native species, and with the capture and propagation of beneficial microorganisms to improve soil fertility.